CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 Since there are no exact rules for adjusting color to get the best palette, it requires experimentation and using your own judgement.
 There are guidelines though!
 According to [Cynthia Brewer](http://colorbrewer2.org/learnmore/schemes_full.html) changes in lightness should be the most prominent difference across sequential palette colors.
 A good starting point is to pick one color and incrementally change it's [value](https://academy.carto.com/courses/intermediate-design/choose-colors-1/#hue-saturation-and-value) for each swatch, while keeping hue and saturation the same.

-A quick CartoCSS trick for this is **lighten**—or **darken** if you're starting with a light color.
+A quick CartoCSS trick for this is [**lighten**](https://carto.com/docs/carto-engine/cartocss/properties/#color) if you're starting with a light color (there's also **darken** for the opposite effect).

 {% highlight css %}
 lighten(#006D2C, 10%);
 {% endhighlight %}

-We used both in this map of Valencia, with data taken from [the Data Observatory:](https://cartodb.github.io/bigmetadata/tags.spain/tags.boundary.html)
+We used both in this map of Valencia, with data taken from [the Data Observatory](https://cartodb.github.io/bigmetadata/tags.spain/tags.boundary.html):

 <iframe width="100%" height="520" frameborder="0" src="https://documentation.carto.com/viz/4e6a659c-b42c-43e3-98e2-f2df1c034711/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Notice we used a variable in this map's code below, `@grn`.
-It makes editing more efficient.
+It makes editing more efficient because we can reuse this variable through out the code.
 CartoCSS variables must be prepended with an @ symbol.

 {% highlight css %}
 @grn: #4c9b82;